 The million-dollar question is, however, which is better: AVIF or WEBP?
+Which format has the better image compression and thus the smaller file size?
 This article aims to answer this question by comparing the performance and features of these two advanced image formats – and ultimately decide which is more deserving of the crown as the dominant image file format for web delivery.

 AVIF as a format derived from frames of video with the AV1 codec, there are some image dimension limitations adopters will need to look out for.
 AVIF has an image resolution limit of 65536 x 65536 pixels.

 WebP also has a hard limit to an image's frame size, with its maximum dimension being 16,383 x 16,383.
-While this is an improvement over AVIF, there is no way to push past this.
+While this is an improvement over the default AVIF size limit, there is no way to push past this like AVIF as.
 Neither formats compare to the limits of PNG and JPEG 2000 with 2500 megapixels and 5000-megapixel max dimensions, respectively.

 WebP falls short with its limitations compared to AVIF because of its wide color gamut and precision support.
 WebP only supports a max bit depth of 8-bit and does support wide gamut/HDR images.
 WebP also does not support images without chroma subsampling.